 The discipline areas to which the IMB is relevant include Classics, English Language and Literature, History and Archaeology, Theology and Philosophy, Medieval European Languages and Literatures, Arabic and Islamic Studies, History of Education, Art History, Music, eatre and Performance Arts, Rhetoric and Communication Studies.

-The International Medieval Bibliography comprises 440,000 articles, all of which are fully classified by date, subject and location, and provide full bibliographical records.
+The International Medieval Bibliography comprises more than 546,000 records, all of which are fully classified by date, subject and location, and provide full bibliographical records.

 The IMB offers an unparalleled tool for medievalists to identify the contents of current work published throughout Europe, the Americas and the Asia-Pacific region.
 The discipline areas to which the IMB is relevant include Classics, English Language and Literature, History and Archaeology, Theology and Philosophy, Medieval European Languages and Literatures, Arabic and Islamic Studies, History of Education, Art History, Music, Theatre and Performance Arts, Rhetoric and Communication Studies.

 - 546,000 unrivalled records of articles, review articles, scholarly notes and similar literature on all aspects of Medieval Studies

 - 15,000 new entries each year